FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 }
 ```

-Let's annotate it with the scope `@Singleton` because this instance needs to be alive for the app's lifetime since that's when we'll create the graph.
+Annotate it with the scope `@Singleton` because this instance needs to be alive for the app's lifetime since that's when we'll create the graph.

 The second thing we do is create our component and we do the following
 ```kotlin